snbfan/canvas_slider/README.md

-# canvas_scroll
+# canvas_slider
-Image Scroller in canvas element
+Image Slider in canvas element

 The Task